-Four NATO troops are killed in separate attacks in eastern Afghanistan.
+Four NATO troops were reportedly killed in two separate attacks in eastern Afghanistan Tuesday.

 An improvised roadside bomb killed three NATO troops, and a separate attack killed the fourth, NATO officials told the Associated Press.

 (More from GlobalPost: The myth of Afghan democracy)

 Fighting has increased in Afghanistan since the Taliban launched their Spring Offensive.
 AP states that 280 international troops have been killed in Afghanistan this year, and nine this month.

 The deaths come after officials found a missing British soldier's body.
 NATO had launched a massive hunt for the missing soldier, who was found dead with gunshot wounds.
 The Taliban claimed responsibility for killing the soldier who was reportedly last seen early Monday at a checkpoint near the base in the southern district of Nahr-e Saraj.